-The MacArthur Foundation today named 23 new MacArthur Fellows for 2010.
-Working across a broad spectrum of endeavors, the Fellows include a stone carver, a quantum astrophysicist, a jazz pianist, a high school physics teacher, a marine biologist, a theater director, an American historian, a fiction writer, an economist, and a computer security scientist.
+MacArthur named 22 new MacArthur Fellows for 2011.
+Working across a broad spectrum of endeavors, the Fellows include an architect, a sports medicine researcher, a cellist, a developmental biologist, a radio producer, a neurologist, a conservator, a poet, a technologist, and a public historian.
 All were selected for their creativity, originality, and potential to make important contributions in the future.

-The recipients just learned, through a phone call out of the blue from the Foundation, that they will each receive $500,000 in “no strings attached” support over the next five years.
-MacArthur Fellowships come without stipulations and reporting requirements and offer Fellows unprecedented freedom and opportunity to reflect, create, and explore.
+The recipients learned, through a phone call out of the blue from the Foundation, that they will each receive $500,000 in no-strings-attached support over the next five years.
+MacArthur Fellowships come without stipulations or reporting requirements and offer Fellows unprecedented freedom and opportunity to reflect, create, and explore.
 The unusual level of independence afforded to Fellows underscores the spirit of freedom intrinsic to creative endeavors.
 The work of MacArthur Fellows knows neither boundaries nor the constraints of age, place, and endeavor.

 Among the recipients this year are: